Tamiami Trail

 The Tamiami Trail (/ˈtæmiˌæmi/) is the southernmost 284 mi of U.S. Highway 41 (US 41) from State Road 60 (SR 60) in Tampa to US 1 in Miami.
 A portion of the road is officially State Road 90 (SR 90), but not signposted as such.

 The 163 mi north–south section (unsignposted SR 45) extends to Naples, whereupon it becomes an east–west road (unsignposted SR 90) crossing the Everglades (and forming part of the northern border of Everglades National Park).
-It becomes Southwest 8th Street in Miami-Dade County, famous as Calle Ocho in the Little Havana section of Miami (and site of the eponymous annual festival), before ending east of Miami Avenue as Southeast 8th Street at Brickell Avenue in Brickell, Downtown Miami.
+It becomes Southwest 8th Street in Miami-Dade County, famously known as Calle Ocho through the Little Havana neighborhood of Miami (and site of the eponymous annual festival), before ending east of Miami Avenue as Southeast 8th Street at Brickell Avenue in Brickell, Downtown Miami.

 History

 Alligators are a common sight along the scenic Tamiami Trail from Miami to Naples.
 Unlike its sister Alligator Alley, the trail is only one lane in each direction and has no fences to keep wildlife from traversing it.